 If we overlook all the Americans who moved to Europe and started brewing American-inspired beers there, which already-existing American craft brewery will be the first to open its own European brewing facility?

-Taking time off to travel allows brewers to escape the comfort zone of their local brewing scene, an environment that might breed complacency.
+Taking time off to travel allows brewers to escape the comfort zone of their local brewing scene.
 Countless possibilities await those willing to expand their worldview for the sake of professional development, whether it’s a state or a continent away.

 Craft exports currently represent about $73 million in yearly sales.
-And with newly announced trade partnerships in place, and more on the way in South America and Asia—particularly Brazil and Singapore—the craft beer-export industry is poised for further growth.
+And with newly announced trade partnerships in place, and more on the way in South America and Asia, the craft beer-export industry is poised for further growth.

 Baja California might be best known for its beachside fish tacos and off-road racing, but the northwestern Mexican state has seriously upped its craft beer game, defining itself as the country’s largest contingent for “cerveza artesanal.”